jacobdshimer/jacobdshimer.github.io/_pages/about.md

 toc_icon: "cog"
 ---

-Cyber Security Analyst with a focus on host analysis and a passion for software development.
+Cyber Security Analyst with a passion for software development and learning data Science.
 Currently in school to receive a Bachelor of Science in Computer Science with a minor in Cybersecurity.
 Once finished, planning on attending Georgia Tech to achieve a Masters of Science in Computer Science with a specialty in either Artificial Intelligence, Machine Learning, or Robotics.

 ## Computer Skills
 * *Languages*